 - 1. Explore the importance of critical thinking and problem-solving process in providing optimal dental hygiene care. - 2.
 Explain the importance of establishing specific and realistic goals in all learning contexts. - 3.
-Identify obvious problems that are blocking goal achievement, with guidance. - 4.
-Plan basic strategies, considering some alternative solutions and their consequences, with guidance. - 5.
-Identify limits of own learning.
+Identify obvious problems blocking goal achievement, with guidance from the instructor. - 4.
+Plan basic strategies, considering some alternative solutions and their consequences, with guidance from the instructor. - 5.
+Identify limits and responsibility of own learning.